gotchoices/MyCHIPs/doc/learn-tally.md

 - If a user loses his signing key:
   - He should be able to regenerate one as needed without being hassled too much by his host system.
   - He should be aware that he will lose the ability to transact on any existing tallies.
-  - He will have to talk existing partners into executing new tallies using the new key.
+  - He will have to talk existing partners into executing new tallies using the new key (and possibly a different agent/provider).
-  - And he will have to arrange with them to void out, or lift out any existing balances and move them over to the new tally with the new key.
+  - And he will have to arrange with them to void out, or *lift out* any existing balances and move them over to the new tally with the new key.
 - This approach introduces some potential challenges in the DB views used for calculating lift pathways.
 Hopefully there is sufficient data in the tally/certificate to maintain